vyedin/xamarin-recipes/StoryboardTable/README.md

     <li><p>Seperator: *None*</p></li>
     <li><p>Selection: *No Selection*</p></li>
 </ol>
-Now, select the top section of the DetailView and under *Properties > Table View Section* change rows to '3', as illustrated below:
+<p>Now, select the top section of the DetailView and under *Properties > Table View Section* change rows to '3', as illustrated below:</p>
 ![Storyboard ID](/StoryboardTable/Screenshots/image29.png)
 <p>For each cell in Section 1 open the Properties Pad and set:</p>
 <ol>